SEDATION DENTIST FOR KIDS SATELLITE BEACH

 - Patient & Kind Dental Team

-For minor dental jitters, we can place a small nose mask on your child that will allow them to breathe in a colorless, odorless gas.
+For minor dental jitters, we can place a small nose mask on your child that will allow them to breathe in a colorless, odorless gas called nitrous oxide or laughing gas.
 Within a few moments, they’ll feel a relaxing wave wash over them that will make the rest of their appointment smooth sailing.
 After their service, they should feel like their normal selves within a few minutes.
+Here’s a quick look at the benefits of nitrous oxide sedation from the friendly team at Beachside Smiles Pediatric Dentistry, but please feel free to contact our office in Satellite Beach if you’d like to know more.

 Oral Conscious Sedation